univention/container-ldap/helm/ldap-notifier/README.md

 		</tr>
 		<tr>
 			<td>volumes.claims</td>
-			<td>object</td>
+			<td>string</td>
 			<td><pre lang="json">
-{
-  "shared-data": "shared-data-ldap-server-0",
-  "shared-run": "shared-run-ldap-server-0"
-}
+null
 </pre>
 </td>
 			<td>Mapping of volumes to the volume claim names to use.
-Those have to match the volumes of the "ldap-server".</td>
+Those have to match the volumes of the "ldap-server".
+Example claims:   shared-data: "shared-data-ldap-server-0"   shared-run: "shared-run-ldap-server-0"</td>
 		</tr>
 	</tbody>
 </table>